openpencil/citationspan/README.md

 # Coding Steps
  - [ ] Set up colab as a coding environment
+ - [ ] Use Google API access patterns
  - [ ] Accept Input: A reference list
  - [ ] Process Input into a standard citation format
  - [ ] Create citation dataset for exploration